-Job roles and qualifications could be covered by providing opportunities to learners to explore the type of job they might like to apply for in the industry and find out the qualifications required to progress further.
+Job roles and qualifications could be covered by providing opportunities to learners to explore the type of job they may like to apply for in the industry and find out the qualifications required to progress further.
 Learners could attend career seminars and presentations to gather up-to-date detailed information about careers.
+This unit could be linked with the introduction to the personal workplace skills which could provide a pre-cursor to work experience for learners.
 There are CD ROMS and videos available on careers in the hospitality and catering industry which learners should be able to access.
 This learning resource may also motivate and stimulate learners to learn.
 It is also important that assessors manage the expectations of their learners whilst actively encouraging them.